degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Mathematics” major from St. Olaf College.

 # Mathematics
-For this major, you must both:

-- complete all of the following requirements:
+For this major, you must complete all of the following requirements:

 - “Basics”
 - “Transitions”
 - “Perspectives”
-    - “Interdisciplinary” (optional)
-    - “Sequence”
-    - “Level III”

-- and have the following be true:
-    1. given the results of the following requirements
-        - “Basics”
-        - “Transitions”
-        - “Perspectives”
 - “Interdisciplinary”
 - “Sequence”
 - “Level III”
-    2. restricted to only courses taken at St. Olaf College,
-    3. there must be at least six courses

 ## Basics
 For this requirement, you must do all of the following: